foluALX/alx-system_engineering-devops/0x02-shell_redirections/README.md

 delete specific type of file
-list all directories except current directory and host command to display newest files in a directory
+list all directories except current directory and host command to display newest files in a directory command to print out words that appear only once